-Most people like to travel, and air travel continues to grow.
+Most people like to travel, and air travel remains a popular form of transport.
 But greenhouse gases and other emissions from aviation are a growing cause of global warming.
 There are no easy technical fixes to this problem.
 Instead, to avoid dangerous climate change we need to act urgently to reduce emissions from flying.

 An ambitious emissions reduction target is needed.
-This will require higher taxes – they should be fair and based on the polluter pays principle.
+This will require higher taxes – they should be fair and based on the “polluter pays” principle.1

 Facts about aviation